-Whooo's Reading is free, easy to access and could therefore be a great companion to an independent reading program.
+Whooo's Reading is free and easy to access, and could therefore be a great companion to an independent reading program.
 It'll work particularly in upper elementary through middle school.
-To get started, teachers will want to see the three week plan recommended by Whooo's Reading.
+To get started, teachers will want to see the three-week plan recommended by Whooo's Reading.
 Once it's deployed in a classroom, students can log what they've read, take quizzes, answer questions, and write book reviews.
-Teachers can adjust the platform to their needs by selecting the standards used in their school and also adjust the Skill Sets to tune quizzes to curricular focus (e.g. "vocabulary" and "main idea").
+Teachers can adjust the platform to their needs by selecting the standards used in their school and also adjust the Skill Sets to tune quizzes to curricular focus (e.g., "vocabulary" or "main idea").
 Since students can drive the experience, and log and take quizzes on any book, Whooo's Reading is easy to implement and is well-suited to student-driven reading.
 However, it's not as useful for assessment, since the quizzes are mostly automatic and not perfectly aligned with your curriculum.
-That being said, teachers can dig into students' responses to books and gain important insights into students' interests as well as reading and writing development.
+That being said, teachers can dig into students' responses to books and gain important insights into students' interests along with their reading and writing development.

 Continue reading Show less

-Whooo's Reading is a reading website with a clear mission: to help students think more critically about whatever they read through open-ended vs. multiple choice reading quizzes.
+Whooo's Reading is a reading website with a clear mission: to help students think more critically about whatever they read through open-ended rather than multiple-choice reading quizzes.
 On the teacher side of Whooo's Reading, things are very simple.
-Log in, create a class roster, and then monitor student reading progress (students enter the books their reading; there's no pre-loaded e-books here), quiz responses, and writing.
+Log in, create a class roster, and then monitor student reading progress (students enter the books they're reading; there are no pre-loaded e-books here), quiz responses, and writing.
 The teacher dashboard offers clear information about what students are reading and how they're thinking, including the quality of their written responses to quizzes, practice questions, and reviews.
 If teachers want, they can send feedback to students and award coins for the work they do.

 There aren’t any teacher reviews yet.
 Be the first to review this tool.Write a review